simov/markdown-viewer/README.md

 ![add-origin]

 The origin consists of *protocol* part and *domain* part.
 The *protocol* can be either `https`, `http`, or a `*` to match both `https` and `http`.

-Enable the above origin and play around with the extension options [here][syntax].

 ## Allow All Origins